 The Female Farmer Photovoice Project, funded by NE SARE and the Pennsylvania Women's Agricultural Network, is a digital exhibition of photographs and narratives created by 18 women farmers, gardeners, food activists and advocates in Pittsburgh, Pennsylvania during the spring of 2019.
 A traveling exhibit curated by project participants was displayed at 10 events across the Northeast U.S. from August 2019 to February 2020.
 Data from this project was used as part of my Master's thesis.

 Ag in the Basin, funded by the College of Agricultural Science at Pennsylvania State University, is an in-progress photovoice project that seeks to show the world what it looks like to farm and ranch in the Klamath Basin.
 Participants will work together to create a photography exhibit that will be displayed online and in-person at ag education, networking, and policy events throughout the U.S. Data from this project will be used as part of my PhD dissertation.
-Exhibit curation and data collection are underway!
-The first public exhibition will be September 8-11, 2022, at the Tulelake-Butte Valley Fair.
+The project's digital gallery is now live!

 Interested in coordinating your own photovoice project?